What Expats in China Need to Know About Chinese Medical Care and Health Systems

-You may find that many public hospitals located in bigger Chinese cities have international wings which offer medical care on par with “western” standards.
+You may find that many public hospitals located in bigger Chinese cities have international wings that offer medical care on par with “western” standards.
 These international wings typically will be more efficient and be more accessible.
 This added level of service will typically come at a cost, so a quality international health plan is recommended.

 Private Hospitals and Doctors in China

 For those seeking a higher quality of care, private medical facilities will offer higher quality treatment to expatriates and foreigners.
 Again, these private facilities typically will charge at least twice what you will be charged at a public facility.
-With that said, the quality of care and level of service provide a degree of comfort knowing that you will have immediate access to the best doctors available.
+With that said, the quality of care and level of service provides a degree of comfort knowing that you will have immediate access to the best doctors available.

 Consider the Urban-Rural Gap in Chinese Health Care System

 If you’re based in Beijing or Shanghai, you’ll have access to some of the finest hospitals and treatment centers in the world.
 These centers come with many comforts, as well as state-of-the-art diagnostic equipment and multilingual staff.
 However, it’s important to note that these are private facilities.
 These exceptional standards usually aren’t found at state-run centers

 In rural areas, your healthcare options may be inconsistent and services may be very modest.
 If your new life involves relocating to a remote area or frequently visiting one to participate in activities like hiking, make sure your health provider includes coverage for air ambulance transfers so you can be treated in a major city during an emergency.